-• The first is to deploy a “slave” Jeedom instance on the Raspberry Pi inside the electricity cabinet, and use the Teleinfo plugin + the “Jeedom Link” plugin to transmit data from the slave to the main Jeedom controller.
-However, this is a heavier setup just to forward data as we need two instances of Jeedom.
+- You can deploy a “slave” Jeedom instance on the Raspberry Pi inside the electricity cabinet, then use the Teleinfo plugin together with the Jeedom Link plugin to transmit data from this slave instance to the main Jeedom controller.
+However, this method is comparatively heavy just for data forwarding, as it requires running two separate Jeedom instances.

 The hardware & Software I use

-• An “EDF Téléinformation Modem” … Here is the tricky part, every country has I guess its own type of electrical metering system.
-This tutorial is therefore specific to a French installation !
-In France, ALL electrical meters are indeed equipped with 2 wires you can use to monitor the consumption.
-The data sent over the wires is very simple (officially documented), and this modem converts it in USB data that the raspberry will handle.
-You NEED to check how your electrical system works in your country and what kind of hardware setup you need to adapt this tutorial to your own country.
+- An “EDF Téléinformation Modem”: This is the tricky part—each country generally has its own style of electricity meter.
+This tutorial is specific to French installations!
+In France, all electric meters are equipped with two wires that can be used for monitoring power consumption.
+The data sent over these wires is simple and officially documented, and the modem converts it into USB data that the Raspberry Pi can read.
+If you are in another country, you need to check how your electricity system works and what type of hardware or adaptation you will need.

-• The “Suivi conso” Jeedom plugin (8€), which will be used on the main Jeedom controller, to nicely format & display the collected data,
+- Optional & not described in this guide the “Suivi conso” Jeedom plugin (€8), which can also be installed on the main Jeedom controller to format and display collected data attractively.

 a.
 Modem wiring

-And now I plug the modem …
+And now I plug the modem with its USB cable to the Raspberry …

 b.
 Sharing the Teleinfo data over IP